-You should always give your new employees a Safety Orientation Training as part of your onboarding process.
-Teaching new employees how to be aware of their surroundings, how to work safely in their new job, and to reduce their chances of getting injured is a benefit to both employee and employer alike.
-OSHA regulations require employees to be trained on safety before they start their work.
+You should always give your new employees Safety Orientation Training as part of your onboarding process.
+Teaching new employees how to be aware of their surroundings, how to work safely in their new job, and to reduce their chances of getting injured is a benefit to both employees and employers alike.
+OSHA regulations require employees to be trained on safety before starting work.
 This Safety Orientation Training Video will teach your new employees the ins and outs of workplace safety.

 Concepts Covered in this Safety Orientation Training:

 - Employees should always take precautions and keep safety top of mind while performing their jobs.
-We must always protect ourselves from hazards, be aware of our surroundings, prevent accidents and injuries and prepare for emergency.
-New employees in particular need this concept taught to them.
+We must always protect ourselves from hazards, be aware of our surroundings, prevent accidents and injuries and prepare for emergencies.
+New employees in particular, need this concept taught to them.
 Safety awareness is a skill all employees should learn – both new employees and tenured employees alike.

 - What are some ways that employees can mentally prepare to accomplish their jobs in a safe manner? (concentrate on the task at hand and give the task your full attention)

 - The importance of doing your job without drugs or alcohol (these have no place in a workplace)

 - How to spot hazards in the workplace and what to do when you find one (safety awareness)

 - What safety rules should be in place in any workplace?

 - How to reduce or remove hazardous items or situations while performing your job (an important part of any safety orientation program and an important concept for new employees to learn on their first day or as soon as possible)

 Safety Orientation Training – Additional Topics Taught in This Program: